Al Reyes

-Rafael Alberto "Al" Reyes (born April 10, 1970) is a former Major League Baseball pitcher.
+Rafael Alberto "Al" Reyes (born April 10, 1970) is a Dominican former Major League Baseball pitcher.
 A right-handed pitcher and career reliever, he played for seven teams; debuting on April 27, 1995, with the Milwaukee Brewers and playing for the Baltimore Orioles, Los Angeles Dodgers, Pittsburgh Pirates, New York Yankees, St. Louis Cardinals, and Tampa Bay Devil Rays/Rays, over the years.